sumwale/keepassxc-unlock/README.md

 ### Using custom screen lockers

-Normally the screen lock programs shipped with desktop environments will generate the requisite system D-BUS events that the service is monitoring and will thus be able to unlock the databases as expected.
+Normally the screen lock programs shipped with desktop environments will generate the requisite system D-Bus events that the service is monitoring and will thus be able to unlock the databases as expected.

 However, if a custom screen lock program is being used that does not generate those events, then KeePassXC itself will not be able to automatically lock the databases when the screen is locked.
-For KeePassXC to lock the databases in such a case, explicit commands to generate D-BUS events to lock the database in the screen locker script (e.g. using KeePassXC dbus API as shown in the KeePassXC wiki).
+For KeePassXC to lock the databases in such a case, explicit commands to generate D-Bus events to lock the database in the screen locker script (e.g. using KeePassXC dbus API as shown in the KeePassXC wiki).
 But this will not help `keepassxc-unlock` service to unlock the databases automatically on screen unlock.

-A better option will be to generate the proper system D-BUS events for the session in the lock script namely toggling the boolean `LockedHint` property in the object `/org/freedesktop/login1/session/<session ID>` on the bus `org.freedesktop.login1`.
+A better option will be to generate the proper system D-Bus events for the session in the lock script namely toggling the boolean `LockedHint` property in the object `/org/freedesktop/login1/session/<session ID>` on the bus `org.freedesktop.login1`.
 One way is to use `loginctl lock-session`/`unlock-session`.
 This way both KeePassXC